 I found the tullibees immediately in 36 feet of water.
 Let’s just say they weren’t hungry.

 The next hole, which should have been deeper, was actually 32 feet deep.
 Intrigued, I drilled six holes in a circle surrounding that one.
 It was clear I’d found a hump that was unmarked on the map.
 About an hour and a dozen holes later, the hump was explored and the decision was made to concentrate the rest of the day’s efforts there.

 At one point a young fellow on skis came off the trail to Found Lake and glided over to chat me up.
 He urged me to try Found for the morning brook trout bite.
-I was already considering it, but the picture he showed me of a recent catch there sealed the deal.
+I’d already considered it, but the picture he showed me of a recent catch there sealed the deal.
 He stayed just long enough to witness me catch my only fish on that spot: a “hammer handle” pike on the tip-up.

 He was unimpressed, of course, and casually mentioned how that hump was a “big pike” spot before leaving.
 I wished he had witnessed something closer to the previous night’s catch instead.
 That nearly came true, as a little while later another fat red mark with rippling green tail approached my little spoon.
-It bit, I set the hook, it made a couple massive head shakes, then the line went slack.
+It bit, made a couple massive head shakes, then the line went slack.

 Yep, I lost my Goldfish.
 You can’t win them all.